aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 ```

 The one exception to the serialized props is `children`, which can be different each time.
-#### 3) Caching data fetching
+#### 3) Caching at the function level.

 You can cache async function calls with the `"use cache"` directive to cache the function's return value.

-To opt into caching the return values of functions, use the `"use cache"` directive at the first line of the function body.
+1. To opt into caching the return values of functions, use the `"use cache"` directive at the first line of the function body.
+2. To invalidate the cache for the function, first attach a specific reference name to that function by invoking `cacheTag(some_tag)` within the function body, and then call `revalidateTag(some_tag)` to invalidate the cache of the function referenced by that tag.

+You have two methods for invalidation:
+- `revalidateTag(tag, cachelife)`: performs stale while revalidate with some cache life
+- `updateTag(tag)`: invalidates the cache and immediately serves fresh data

 A basic technique is to cache data fetching functions and to reset the cache when a new resource is created or updated: